wesleycamargo/azure-docs.pt-br/articles/automation/automation-dsc-diagnostics.md

 Isso exibirá um gráfico do status do nó ao longo do tempo.

-## <a name="log-analytics-records"></a>Registros do Log Analytics
+## <a name="azure-monitor-logs-records"></a>Registros de logs do Azure Monitor

-O diagnóstico da Automação do Azure cria duas categorias de registros no Log Analytics.
+O diagnóstico da automação do Azure cria duas categorias de registros nos logs do Azure Monitor.

 ### <a name="dscnodestatusdata"></a>DscNodeStatusData